 Fishing

-Check the rules before you start fishing.
-Always get the latest from the MPI website or download the NZ Fishing Rules app.
+Get a copy of the rules from the MPI website or download the NZ Fishing Rules app for Apple or Android.
 Once installed, the app will work without an internet connection.

 Rec-couples-Breaksea-MPI